P110 - Paying Your Income Tax by Instalments

 Income tax cannot be withheld from certain types of income, such as self-employment, investment, and rental income, and capital gains.

 Each instalment reminder package we send includes Form INNS3, Instalment Remittance Voucher, unless you pay your instalments through pre-authorized debit.
 Form INNS3 includes two tear-off voucher sections.
-Call 1-800-959-8281 (for individuals) or call 1-800-959-5525 (for businesses) if you need more copies.
+You can order additional vouchers online through My Account, or by phone through our automated TIPS line at 1-800-267-6999.

 You can choose any of the following methods to make your payments.

-Electronically - You may be able to pay electronically through your financial institution's Internet or telephone banking services and you may be able to schedule post-dated payments.
-Go to Electronic payments or contact your financial institution to see which services they offer.
+Electronically - You may be able to pay electronically through your financial institution's online or telephone banking services and you may be able to schedule post-dated payments.
+Go to Make a Payment or contact your financial institution to see which services they offer.

-At your financial institution - You can make your payment free of charge at your branch of a Canadian chartered bank, caisse populaire, or credit union.
+At your financial institution - You can make your payment at any Canadian chartered bank, caisse populaire, or credit union.
 However, the institution will only accept your payment if you have Form INNS3 from the Canada Revenue Agency.
 The teller will stamp the form and give it to you as a receipt.

-The pre-authorized payment plan you choose will remain in effect until you cancel it, even if the instalments are paid in full.
+Your pre-authorized debit will remain in effect until you cancel it, even if the instalments are paid in full.

 Any change can take up to 30 days to process.